Can you anonymously peep into someone else’s LinkedIn profile?

 - Launch your LinkedIn app.

-- Tap the profile icon on the top right end of the launch screen.
+- Tap the profile icon in the top left corner.

 - Select “Visibility” to manage the visibility settings.